fastly/compute-js-opentelemetry/examples/basic-tracing-example/README.md

 These events occur in nested contexts, setting the active context at each event.
 Therefore, the `my-span` span created in the application code happens as a child span of the `listener fn` span.

+Beyond this, this is a basic Compute@Edge JavaScript application.
+A `fetch` handler is registered using the `addEventListener()` function, which receives an `event` object.
+The application responds by running `handleRequest`, which takes the event object and generates a `Response` object (or Promise that resolves to one).

+During this time, this example application wants to add its own tracing data.
+To do this, it only needs to import the `context` and `trace` objects exported from `@opentelemetry/api`.
+It obtains a tracer named `basic-tracing-example` from the default tracer provider, then starts a span named `my-span`.
+It creates a new context with the span active, adds an event at the start of the span, spends a few milliseconds in a loop, and then finally adds an event at the end of the context.
+After exiting the context, the application ends the span, causing the tracer to queue the trace to the backend.
+The trace is finally sent when the application lifecycle ends.

+Note that all the initialization of OpenTelemetry can be kept completely separate from the application logic, by placing it in a separate file (the `./telemetry.js` file in this example).